kiikode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. Print whether a number is positive or negative
 2. Print the last digit of the number
 3. Print the alphabets in lowercase
+4. Print the alphabets in lowercase, followed by in uppercase